Health Vibes - How do Pets Improve Your Life?

 Pets Reduce Stress

 Pets can reduce stress, anxiety, and depression.
 Petting, playing, or snuggling with your furry or feathered friend can decrease your cortisol levels - the stress hormone.
-It's also proven that we feel calmer & safer with our pets.
-Find out ways to relax & reduce stress: Relax Your Min or Go Cuckoo.
+It's also proven that we feel calmer & safer with our pets, especially if you live alone.
+Playing with your pet will give your mind a reboot, which is calming & relaxing - giving you a happier, healthier, and less stressed mind.
+Find more ways to reduce stress: Relax Your Mind or Go Cuckoo.

 Increase Happy Hormones